-- Volume 1.
-Delaware River Basin - Volume 2.
-Susquehanna and Potomac River Basins - Volume 3.
+Volume 1.
+Delaware River Basin

+Volume 2.
+Susquehanna and Potomac River Basins

+Volume 3.
 Ohio and St. Lawrence River Basins

-Volume 2 was prepared in cooperation with the Commonwealth of Pennsylvania and other agencies under the general supervision of William H. Werkheiser, District Chief, Pennsylvania District; Robert A. Hainly, Assistant District Chief for Hydrologic Surveillance and Data Management; Randall R. Durlin, Chief of the Hydrologic Surveillance Program, New Cumberland District Office, and William P. Schaffstall, Chief, Williamsport Project Office.
-It is the product of a team effort by dedicated personnel of the U.S. Geological Survey who collected, compiled, analyzed, verified, and organized these data, and who typed, edited, and assembled the report.
-In addition to the authors, who had primary responsibility for assuring that the information contained herein is accurate, complete, and adheres to Geological Survey policy and established guidelines, the following individuals contributed significantly to the collection, processing, and tabulation of these data:
+Volume 3 was prepared in cooperation with the Commonwealth of Pennsylvania and other agencies under the general supervision of William H. Werkheiser, District Chief, Pennsylvania District; Robert A. Hainly, Assistant District Chief for Hydrologic Surveillance and Data Management; Raymond W. Siwicki, Chief of the Hydrologic Surveillance Program, Pittsburgh, and Steven McAuley, Chief, Pittsburgh Project Office.
+It is the product of a team effort by dedicated personnel of the U.S. Geological Survey who collected, compiled, analyzed, verified, and organized the data, and who typed, edited, and assembled the report.
+In addition to the author, who had primary responsibility for assuring that the information contained herein is accurate, complete, and adheres to Geological Survey policy and established guidelines, the following individuals contributed significantly to the collection, processing, and tabulation of the data: